damirlj/modern_cpp_tutorials/README.md

 #### External Polymorphism

-It's design pattern that enables treating (in terms of algorithms) by inheritance unrelated - different types as they polymorphically same:
+It's design pattern that enables treating (in terms of algorithms) by inheritance unrelated - different types
-as they have a common interface.
+as they polymorphically same: as they have a common interface.
-As stated in accompanied article[^external], one of the reasons for using this technic would be in case that you have classes
+As stated in accompanied article[^external], one of the reasons for using this technic would be
-originated from different 3<sup>rd</sup> party libraries for which you can't introduced the common ancestor in the inheritance tree,
+in case that you have classes originated from different 3<sup>rd</sup> party libraries for which you can't introduce
-and then lately in code upcast them to this common base pointer (dynamic polymorphism).
+common ancestor in the inheritance tree, and then lately in code upcast them to this common base pointer
+(dynamic polymorphism).

 Instead, we introduce desired _adaptation interface_.